 2. Academic Editor Assessment

-An academic editor, i.e., the Editor-in-Chief for regular submissions, or the Guest Editor for Special Issue submissions, or an Editorial Board Member in case of a conflict of interest, will be invited to check whether the manuscript is scientifically sound.
+An academic editor (members of the editorial board or invited guest editors) will be invited to check whether the manuscript is scientifically sound.
 If not, the manuscript will be rejected immediately before peer review.

 Editorial Decision and Revision